 Located in the backyard of the charming and historic town of Grass Valley, Solune Winery is a perfect place for a sunny weekend.
 Open Saturday and Sunday from 12:00-5:00pm, the property has a peaceful picnic area for you to bring your lunch and enjoy some tasty wines!

 Andis Wines – 11000 Shenandoah Road, Plymouth, CA 95669The requested photo source cannot be loaded at this time.
-Error: APINotFoundError Code: 400, this user does not exist
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 For a bit more of a glamorous wine experience, visit this 17,000 square foot state-of-the-art winery with a tasting room of large windows overlooking the vineyards.
 Visit this gorgeous facility any day of the week from 11:00am to 4:30pm.